hkckwan/hkckwan.github.io/README.md

 Another approach is to have a look at my site [mibrs](https://github.com/mibrs/mibrs.github.io), the repository is using the same theme.
 Just have a look how the posts and assets look like, copy and paste content as you please and then start to modify your own site as you like.

+### If YOu Want to Know More ...

+[This Video](https://youtu.be/iWowJBRMtpc) explains you how install Jekyll on an Apple computer to develop a website locally before you are uploading the site to a webserver for public viewing.
+The second part of the video explains many useful concepts of Jekyll.

+- How to configure the basic settings as name of your site, links and categories in _config.yml
+- How the files in the *_include* folder allow you to define the appearance of certain blocks and links (footer, header, head, social media)
+- How the files in the *_layout* folder allow you to define the appearance of posts, pages.
+- The folder *_posts* contains your actual posts.
+Each post document has a *Front Matter* at the beginning that allows you to enter date, title, categories and other information you have set up in the configuration.
+These information allow you to arrange and find your posts.
+In order for the post to be identifyable, you must also respect a certain naming convention for the file, it should only contain letters and numbers and the underscore, and begin with the date in the form YY-MM-DD (Year with two numbers, MM with two numbers, DD day with the two numbers, ex.
+22-01-09 is January 9th, 2022).
+The file name must close with *.md*.
+A valid name would be 22-01-09-This-is-a-post.md.
+- In the *_sass* folder you find the definition of CSS properties to control the appearance of the site.
+They are linked with the content pages using CSS class selectors.

+You will always need to write posts according the specifications above.
+Each post needs to start with the Front Matter, afterwards you will mostly use Markdown as a simple way to enter your content.
+You can always add HTML tags when required, or refer to class selectors when necessary.

+These information should give you a starting point if you want to discover Jekyll in more detail and customize its appearance.